quartiq/stabilizer/book/src/setup.md

 ### DFU Upload

 If an SWD/JTAG probe is not available, you can flash firmware using only a micro USB cable plugged in to the front of Stabilizer, and a DFU utility.

+> **Note:** If there is already newer firmware running on Stabilizer that supports the USB serial
+> interface, there is no need to remove Stabilizer from the crate or disconnect any existing
+> connectors/power supplies or to jumper the BOOT0 pin.
+Instead, open the serial port on Stabilizer
+> and request it to enter DFU mode:
+> ```bash
+> python -m serial <serial-port>
+> > platform dfu
+> ```
+>
+> After the device is in DFU mode, use the `dfu-util` command specified in the instructions below,
+> and the DFU firmware update will be complete.

 1. Install the DFU USB tool [`dfu-util`](http://dfu-util.sourceforge.net)
+1. Remove power
+1. Then carefully remove the module from the crate to gain acccess to the board
+1. Short JC2/BOOT with the jumper
 1. Connect your computer to the Micro USB connector below/left of the RJ45 connector on the front panel
+1. Insert the module into the crate
+1. Then power it
 1. Open the serial terminal of Stabilizer to place it in DFU mode by using the `platform dfu` command.
 Once the DFU command is entered, the serial port should immediately disconnect:
     ```bash